simpeg/aurora/paper/paper.md

 # Conclusion
 Aurora provides an open-source Python implementation of the EMTF package for magnetotelluric data processing.
 Processing is relatively simple and requires very limited domain knowledge in time series analysis.
-Aurora also serves as a prototype example of how to plug processing into an existing open data and metadata ecosystem (MTH5, mt_metadata, & MTpy).
+Aurora also serves as a prototype example of how to plug processing into an existing open data and metadata ecosystem (MTH5, mt_metadata, & MTpy-v2).
 We hope Aurora can be used as an example interface to these packages for the open source MT community, and that these tools will contribute to workflows which can focus more on geoscience analysis, and less on the nuances of data management.

 # Acknowledgments
 The authors would like to thank IRIS (now EarthScope) for supporting the development of Aurora.
 Joe Capriotti at SimPEG helped with online documentation and the initial release.
 Ben Murphy at USGS provided methods for rotating impedance tensors from z-file formatted data.
+The facilities of the IRIS Consortium are supported by the National Science Foundation’s Seismological Facilities for the Advancement of Geoscience Award under Cooperative Support Agreement EAR-1851048.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 # References